snendev/snen.dev/entries/about.md

 title: "About me (and this website)"
 category: "about"
 slug: "about"
 subhead: "Hi, I’m Sean.
 I am a professional (full-stack) software developer with a variety of interests.
-In short: I like to build stuff.\nOne of my biggest projects right now is building this website, where I aim to document the things I build and provide guides on how to reproduce my journey.
-Check out more about how this website is made here."
+In short: I like to build stuff.\nOne of my biggest projects right now is building this website, where I aim to document the things I build and provide guides on how to reproduce my journey."
 tags: [ ]
 ---